 Daqqaq decided to stay in Jerusalem after it was occupied by Israeli forces in June 1967, and he remained after its forcible annexation to Israel.
 With other colleagues, he sought to revitalize the Engineers Association, and he worked with others to reactivate other professional unions such as the Union of Pharmacists and the Bar Association and to unite them in a single federation of professional unions, as a way to challenge the occupation.

 Daqqaq then joined the Higher Islamic Council of Jerusalem headed by al-Shaykh Abd al-Hamid al-Sayih, which played a political role in addition to maintaining the religious Waqfs and Shari‘a courts and protecting Islamic sacred shrines.
 In August 1969, Denis Michael Rohan, an Australian extremist fundamentalist who had arrived in Israel as a tourist set fire to the Aqsa Mosque, causing significant damage, and Daqqaq played a prominent role in restoring the mosque.

 Daqqaq was a member of the secret Palestine National Front, founded in August 1973, to act as the arm of the PLO in the West Bank and Gaza.
 As a result of his nationalist activity, the Israeli occupation authorities placed him under house arrest for four years.
-In November 1978, he was chosen to be secretary of the National Guidance Committee, which was formed in response to the Camp David agreements, which had ignored the Palestine question.
+In November 1978, he was chosen to be secretary of the National Guidance Committee, which was formed in response to the Camp David Accords, which had ignored the Palestine question.
 This committee, which included mayors of towns and nationalist figures, assumed a public role from its headquarters in the Federation of Professional Unions in Jerusalem.

 Daqqaq was elected head of the West Bank Engineers Association between 1978 and 1986, and he led nationalist activities undertaken by the Federation.